-I already mentioned that upside down cakes are super easy because they require no decorations.
-This chocolate chip cherry upside down cake is also super duper easy because it’s a one bowl cake.
+I already mentioned that upside-down cakes are super easy because they require no decorations.
+This chocolate chip cherry upside down cake is also super duper easy because it’s a one-bowl cake.

 It’s also a fresher, more modern take on an upside down cake.
 There’s no gloopy brown sugar syrup coating.
-Usually, upside down cakes involve melting butter and brown sugar together, and using this as the base coating for the fruit.
+Usually, upside down cakes involve melting butter and brown sugar together and using this as the base coating for the fruit.

 But guys?
 In season cherries are delicious enough on their own.
 Pair with a sour cream chocolate chip studded coffee cake and a chocolate drizzle and you do not need that syrupy brown sugar layer.
 I promise.

-Because we’re eliminated it, all you need to do is halve the cherries, arrange them face down along your springform pan, mix together the cake ingredients in one bowl, and pour them on top.
+All you need to do is halve the cherries, arrange them face down along your springform pan, mix together the cake ingredients in one bowl, and pour them on top.
 So easy!

-For the cake, we’re using a sour cream based cake.
+For the cake, we’re using a sour cream-based cake.
 Adding sour cream to a cake adds both rich flavor and keeps the crumbs of the cake tender and moist.
 How does this work?
 It’s time for my favorite subject… kitchen chemistry!

 Adding sour cream to baked goods adds acid (and extra fat) to the batter.
 Acid in the batter effects the structure of the cake.
 The additional hydrogen ions from the acid break apart protein bonds, causing them to unravel.
 This tenderizes the gluten in the flour, and results in a more tender crumb.

-Since this cake includes both butter and sour cream, it is thick, so you’ll want to use a spatula to scoop it into the springform pan, and carefully spread it across the cherries.
+Since this cake includes both butter and sour cream, it is thick, so you’ll want to use a spatula to scoop it into the springform pan and carefully spread it across the cherries.

 As I already mentioned, no additional decorating necessary for upside down cakes!